jjfeng/nnet_var_import/README.md

 # Variable importance in neural networks

 ## Installation instructions
-Runs with python 2.7 (others are not tested)
+Runs with python 2.7 (other versions are not tested).
 See `requirements.txt` for python libraries/versions

 ## Main files